 Over the years I’ve experimented with a lot of vegan matzo ball recipes, often with little luck.
-Matzo balls are very delicate and are traditionally held together with eggs, so it can be challenging to find plant-based ingredients (egg replacers) that bind the matzo meal together effectively.
-Too many times I’ve made perfect-looking matzo balls that end up disintegrating when you boil them in the soup.
-Well, friends, I’ve finally found my dream recipe that really works!
+Matzo balls are very delicate and are traditionally held together with eggs, so it can be challenging to find plant-based ingredients (and egg replacers) that bind the matzo meal together effectively.

 The star ingredient this recipes uses in place of eggs?
 Silken tofu!

-I tried this recipe from Vegan: The Cookbook with great success.
-Now I make it for Passover, for Hanukkah, for sick days, on chilly days, and heck, even in the heart of summer.
+It’s perfect for Passover, for Hanukkah, for sick days, on chilly days, and heck, even in the heart of summer.
 It’s really easy to make and a true crowd-pleaser.
 So load up your pantry with matzo meal and get cooking!

 Matzo meal is vegan, and most matzo ball mixes are too!
 This recipe calls for matzo meal, which you can find at most grocery stores or online.
-But if you have matzo ball mix on hand, that will work as well, you can just adjust the recipe slightly!
+Matzo ball mixes already contain baking soda (sodium bicarbonate) and they’re also usually pre-mixed with spices like celery seed, garlic, onion, and pepper.
+Not all matzo is certified kosher, so be sure to read the package and labeling to be certain.

 Whether you’re getting ready to celebrate a vegan Passover, vegan Hanukkah, or just want to whip up some delicious traditional Jewish vegan recipes, we’ve got you.
 Here are a few resources and recipes that can help!